Usbac/borealis/docs/en/stdlib/file.md

 Returns the time of the last modification to the file as an unix timestamp (in seconds).

-If the file does not exists or is not accesible, `null` will be returned.
+If the file does not exist or is not accessible, `null` will be returned.

 ```borealis
 File.getModTime('file.txt'); # Can return something like 1620226469